greyfiles/GITS/README.md

 # Installation for Windows
 Currently this project cannot be run on Windows<br>
-If you are on a Windows machine we recommend setting up a virtual machine to run Linux using VMware Workstation Player or VirtualBox<br> Both are popular choices for setting up VMs
+If you are on a Windows machine we recommend setting up a virtual machine to run Linux using VMware Workstation Player or VirtualBox<br>
 >   Reference for [VirtualBox](https://www.virtualbox.org/)<br>
 >   Reference for [VMware Workplayer Station](https://www.vmware.com/content/vmware/vmware-published-sites/us/products/workstation-player.html.html#:~:text=Product,-See%20All&text=What%20is%20VMware%20Workstation%20Player,for%20free%20for%20personal%20use)